-Accession shall come into effect once instrument ratifying this Act.
+Accession shall come into effect once the State concerned has submitted the instrument ratifying this Act.

 (2) Italian proposals following the meeting of Foreign Ministers of 17 April 1962.

 This Treaty, drawn up in a single original in the Dutch, French, German and Italian languages, all four texts being equally authentic, shall be deposited in the archives of the Government of... which shall transmit a certified copy to each of the Governments of the other signatory States.